South Lebanon conflict (1985–2000): Israeli withdrawal to southern Lebanon (1985)

-Beginning of the Security Zone conflict
+Beginning of the Security Zone conflict (1985–1989)

-In 1985 Hezbollah released an open letter to "The Downtrodden in Lebanon and in the World", which stated that the world was divided between the oppressed and the oppressors.
+In 1985, Hezbollah released an open letter to "The Downtrodden in Lebanon and in the World", which stated that the world was divided between the oppressed and the oppressors.
 The oppressors were named to be mainly the United States and Israel.
 This letter legitimized and praised the use of violence against the enemies of Islam, mainly the West.

 Israeli and SLA forces in the security zone began to come under attack.
 The first major incident occurred in August 1985, when Lebanese guerrillas believed to have been from Amal ambushed an Israeli convoy: two Israeli soldiers and three of the attackers were killed in the ensuing firefight.

-Lebanese guerrilla attacks, mainly the work of Hezbollah, increased.
+Lebanese guerrilla attacks increased, mainly the work of Hezbollah.
 Fighting the Israeli occupation included hit-and-run guerrilla attacks, suicide bombings, and the Katyusha rocket attacks on civilian targets in Northern Israel, including Kiryat Shmona.
 The Katyusha proved to be an effective weapon and became a mainstay of Hezbollah military capabilities in South Lebanon.
 The attacks resulted in both military and civilian casualties.

-However, a considerable number of Lebanese guerillas were killed fighting Israeli and SLA troops, and many were captured.
+A considerable number of Lebanese guerrillas were killed fighting Israeli and SLA troops, and many were captured.
 Prisoners were often detained in Israeli military prisons, or by the SLA in the Khiam detention center, where detainees were often tortured.
 Lebanese prisoners in Israel were arrested and detained for participating in guerrilla movements, and many were held for long periods of time.

-In 1987 Hezbollah fighters from the Islamic Resistance stormed and conquered an outpost in Bra’shit belonging to the South Lebanon Army in the security zone.
-A number of its defenders were killed or taken prisoner and the Hezbollah flag was raised on top of it.
-A Sherman tank was blown up and a M113 Armored Personal Carrier was captured and driven triumphantly all the way to Beirut.
-In September of that year, Israeli aircraft bombed three PLO bases on the outskirts of the Ain al-Hilweh refugee camp, killing up to 41 people.
+In 1987, Hezbollah fighters from the Islamic Resistance stormed and conquered an outpost in Bra'shit belonging to the South Lebanon Army in the security zone.
+A number of its defenders were killed or taken prisoner, and the Hezbollah flag was raised on top of it.
+A Sherman tank was blown up and a M113 armored personnel carrier was captured and driven triumphantly all the way to Beirut.
+In September 1987, Israeli aircraft bombed three PLO bases on the outskirts of the Ain al-Hilweh refugee camp, killing up to 41 people.
 An Israeli spokesman said the targets were being used by terrorist cells that were planning raids against Israel.